 1. Keep a journal/blog - I came across this article today, 8 Amazing Blogger Weight-Loss Transformations, in which people used their blog to keep track of the food they ate and their exercise routines.
 They used their blogs for inspiration and accountability.
 There's something about writing down your goals that keeps you motivated.
 With a blog you will attract readers who can cheer you on.

 2. Make a schedule - Another way you can stick to a resolution to lose weight is to create a calendar and populate it with exercises and inspirational quotes.
-There are many tools available online to keep a professional schedule of tasks complete with reminders.
-Microsoft Outlook is a cheap way to keep tabs on your exercise routine.
+There are many online tools available to keep a professional schedule of tasks complete with reminders.

 4. Eliminate the emotional issues - As I said earlier, many people have trouble with weight loss because of emotional reasons.
 There could be limiting beliefs that are preventing you from losing that weight, regardless of what you eat or how much you exercise.
 I have worked with Stephanie Tran who uses this technique called EFT (Emotional Freedom Technique) that helps you get rid of those negative beliefs that are buried in your subconscious.

-5. There's an app for that - I don't own an iPhone so I can't tell you which one is the best, but there are tons of free iPhone apps that help you lose weight.
+5. There's an app for that - There are tons of free smartphone apps that can help you lose weight.